famcodings/FireCrawl-FastCGI/README.md

 # Using Makefile (recommended)
 make start

-# Or using docker-compose directly
+# Or using docker compose directly
-docker-compose up -d --build
+docker compose up -d --build
 ```

 ### 4. Access the Application